mihaildono/padawan-project/js/youngling/html-part2.md

 The `required` attribute makes a field mandatory.

 ## Semantic HTML

 Semantic HTML uses tags that clearly describe their meaning and purpose.
 This makes code more readable and improves accessibility.

 ### Why Use Semantic HTML?

 - Makes code easier to read and maintain
 - Helps search engines understand your content
 - Improves accessibility for screen readers
 - Better structure and organization

 ### Common Semantic Tags

+Here's how to structure a page using semantic HTML:

 ```html
 <!-- Page structure -->